 Ontario budget watchdog projects years of surplus, despite economic slowdown

-A report today from the Financial Accountability Office of Ontario says strong revenue growth, even though it is projected to slow from its current pace, is set to outpace spending up to 2027-28.
+A report today from the Financial Accountability Office of Ontario says strong revenue growth, even though it is projected to slow from its current page, is set to outpace spending up to 2027-28.

 The FAO says it projects a $100-million surplus at the end of this fiscal year, and an $8.5-billion surplus in 2027-28.